Documentation

 Steps and prompts

-A scenario is composed of Stepsslot_collection, say, branch, and a few others.
+A scenario is composed of Stepsslot_collection, say and branch.
 Most simple scenarios are a single slot_collection step that owns all the slots; the agent fills them in one flowing conversation.

 Each step carries a prompt fragment that is composed into the agent's working prompt for that step.
-You edit the fragment in the scenario editor.
-The platform composes the full prompt for you — your goal, your slots, your knowledge base, the conversation history, the tool list — so the fragment is short and focused on the step's specifics.
+The platform composes the full prompt for you — your goal, your slots, your knowledge base, the conversation history, the tool list — so the fragment stays short and focused on the step's specifics.

 Intercepts

-Intercept events are named moments in the conversation where you can attach a custom handler.
-The most common ones:
+Intercept events are named moments in the conversation where a script handler can run.
+The most useful ones:

-• Silence — caller has not spoken for N seconds; default is to nudge politely; you can override.
+• Silence — the caller has not spoken for a while; the default is to nudge politely; you can override.

-• Interruption — caller starts speaking while the agent is mid-sentence; default is to yield; you can override.
+• Interruption — the caller starts speaking while the agent is mid-sentence; the agent yields by default.

-• Before tool call — runs before any tool is invoked; useful for last-minute validation or logging.
+• Before / after tool call — runs around any tool invocation; useful for last-minute validation or logging.

 • Slot filled — fires when a specific slot gets a value; useful for downstream side effects.

 Intercepts are declared by the platform and the industry packs come with sensible defaults.
-You only edit them when you have a specific edge case to handle.
+You only touch them when you have a specific edge case to handle.

 Voice and tone

-• Tone — one sample utterance the agent should sound like, plus one rule.
-Per ADR-0048, this anchors a specific register much better than a cluster of adjectives.
+• Tone and liveliness — on the goal: one sample utterance the agent should sound like, plus a liveliness level (formal / neutral / warm).
+One concrete utterance anchors a register much better than a cluster of adjectives.

 The agent honours these consistently across the call.